marcwiest/helixcss/README.md

 # HelixCSS

 A lean OOCSS and BEMified Sass library.
+HelixCSS primary goal is to give structure to your website or application and leave the design decisions to you.

 ## The OOCSS & BEM Approach